richmanbtc/mymlops/README.md

 ### start

-- create or start compute engine instance
+- create compute engine instance
+- git clone your repository
-- start jupyter (startup script)
+- execute start command defined in your repository

-- ssh tunnel
+out of scopes

+- existence check (creates a new one if already exists)
+- deletion (manual deletion on gcp)
+- recreation (delete manually on gcp, then start)

 ### papermill vs nbconvert